atman-33/mcp-terminal-runner/README.md

 - **Input**:
   - `command` (string): The shell command to execute.
-  - `cwd` (string, optional): Optional working directory to execute the command within.
+  - `cwd` (string): The working directory to execute the command within.
   - `input` (string, optional): Optional input to write to stdin.
 Useful for commands that require user interaction.
 - **Output**:
   - Returns a YAML-formatted string containing: